mitchelllisle/data-privacy-papers/README.md

 powered-computer vision techniques to monitor individual progress over time.
 These models are trained on private, non-public datasets from the autism community, creating challenges in comparing results across different models due to privacy-preserving data-sharing issues.
-This work introduces MMASD+.
+This work introduces MMASD+, an enhanced version of the novel open-source dataset called Multimodal ASD (MMASD).
 MMASD+ consists of diverse data modalities, including 3D-Skeleton, 3D Body Mesh, and Optical Flow data.
 It integrates the capabilities of Yolov8 and Deep SORT algorithms to distinguish between the therapist and children, addressing a significant barrier in the original dataset.
 Additionally, a Multimodal Transformer framework is proposed to predict 11 action types and the presence of ASD.
 This framework achieves an accuracy of 95.03% for predicting action types and 96.42% for predicting ASD presence, demonstrating over a 10% improvement compared to models trained on single data modalities.
 These findings highlight the advantages of integrating multiple data modalities within the Multimodal Transformer framework.</p>